 - The right temperature: You may have heard that you should keep your thermostat turned to a cooler temperature at night to mimic your sleeping body temperature, but this report from WebMD suggests that selecting a comfortable setting for you and your partner is more important.

 - A comfortable mattress: Finding a mattress that gives both you and your partner a great night’s sleep can be tricky because comfort is subjective.
-Your best bet is to find an adjustable bed designed for couples, like one of our groundbreaking isense mattresses.
+Your best bet is to find an adjustable bed designed for couples, like one of our groundbreaking isense dual firm control mattresses.

 - Breathable bedding: Selecting the right linens is more important than you might think.
 Breathable natural fibers like bamboo and cotton help regulate your body temperature and prevent sweating, which can be very uncomfortable.